 What are the benefits of respite care?

-Respite care is temporary care, typically in a care facility, for an elderly, ill or handicapped person – providing relief for the person(s) that are their usual residential caregivers.
+Respite care is temporary care, typically in a care facility, for an elderly, ill or person with a disability – providing relief for the person(s) that are their usual residential caregivers.
 There are a wide range of benefits for both the person receiving care and their primary caregiver – read more about the benefits of respite care here.

 What does a respite caregiver do?